jrheard/blog/python/blackjack.md

 Dealer's Turn
 =============

-Once the player has said `"stay"`, it's time for the dealer's turn.
+Once the player has said `"stand"`, it's time for the dealer's turn.

 Here's what should happen during the dealer's turn: